Noxcrew/noxesium/README.md

 Noxesium
 ---
-A Minecraft mod available on Fabric and NeoForge improves your experience when playing on large multiplayer servers.
+A Minecraft mod available on Fabric which improves your experience when playing on large multiplayer servers.
 Here's some of the main things Noxesium does:

 - Fixes various vanilla bugs such as [MC-263293](https://bugs.mojang.com/browse/MC-263293) (Dying resets toggle sprint) and [MC-259812](https://bugs.mojang.com/browse/MC-259812) (Transparent objects are invisible behind text displays).
 - Adds extra systems which lets servers add more content, including a custom sound system, creating custom speed boosters or jump pads, and drawing player heads in text.